-- Taxes on mineral income that were reduced under section 901(e). - Certain taxes paid on distributions from possessions corporations (section 901(q)). - Taxes attributable to foreign trade income (other than section 923(a)(2) non-exempt income) distributed to a shareholder of a FSC (section 901(h)). - Taxes of a FSC on foreign trade income (section 906(b)(5)). - Taxes on foreign oil and gas extraction income that were reduced under section 907(a). - Taxes paid or accrued to a foreign country or U.S. possession on taxable income that is taken into account in computing the possessions corporation tax credit (section 936(c) or section 30A). - Taxes attributable to income excluded under section 814(a) (relating to contiguous country branches of domestic life insurance companies). - Taxes paid or accrued to a foreign country or U.S. possession with respect to income excluded from gross income on Form 8873, Extraterritorial Income Exclusion.
-However, see section 943(d) for an exception for certain withholding taxes.
+- Taxes on mineral income that were reduced under section 901(e). - Certain taxes paid on distributions from possessions corporations (section 901(g)). - Taxes attributable to foreign trade income (other than section 923(a)(2) non-exempt income) distributed to a shareholder of a FSC (section 901(h)). - Taxes of a FSC on foreign trade income (section 906(b)(5)).

+- Taxes on foreign oil and gas extraction income that were reduced under section 907(a). - Taxes paid or accrued to a foreign country or U.S. possession on taxable income that is taken into account in computing the possessions corporation tax credit (section 936(c) or section 30A). - Taxes attributable to income excluded under section 814(a) (relating to contiguous country branches of domestic life insurance companies). - Taxes paid or accrued to a foreign country or U.S. possession with respect to income excluded from gross income on Form 8873, Extraterritorial Income Exclusion.
+However, see section 943(d) for an exception for certain withholding taxes. - Taxes paid, accrued, or deemed paid that are attributable to the deductible portion of any cash dividend described in section 965(a).